Planning for your family's future

 - have already qualified for HSBC Premier in another country

-And you must currently reside in an eligible country or region
+And you must currently reside or be situated in an eligible country or region.

 Existing HSBC Expat customers